Rules & Regulations

 - Any person visiting the airport for purposes of transacting business with the New Bedford Airport Commission, its agents, any fixed base operator, or tenant shall exercise the highest degree of care in any area where aircraft are or may be operating.

 - The only area of the airport to which the public may have access is the main access roads leading to the main administration building, and the motor vehicle parking areas.
 All other areas of the airport are deemed off-limits and unauthorized areas to the public.
-The Airport Manager/Airport Commission may revoke such privileged access of any member of the general public, when in their judgement, the conduct of any such member of the general public is deemed a hindrance to the safe or orderly operation of the airport, and may cause such member to be removed from the airport.
+The Airport Manager/Airport Commission may revoke such privileged access of any member of the general public, when in their judgment, the conduct of any such member of the general public is deemed a hindrance to the safe or orderly operation of the airport, and may cause such member to be removed from the airport.
 Overnight parking of motor vehicles is prohibited, except in designated areas.
 Storage of any equipment, boats, trucks, or material, in any area to which the public may have access is also prohibited.

 USE OF AIRPORT OPERATING AREA (AOA):